JustinLove/alchemy_tutor/notes.md

 "try adding DEBUG_MARK(new_x, new_y, "TARGET_LOCATION") into your code to see where it's targetting" - copi

+"OnModInit is nice of you always want to append after some other mod, and that mod uses the global scope.
+That way load order doesn't matter" - dextercd

 Eba (Evaisa)
 appends can be done until the world state is loaded